jeff-hykin/Resh/README.md

 # What is Resh?
-It is a console that everyone can use.
+It is a console/command line that everyone can use.
 It has the power of bash without having to use cryptic commands.
-The suggestions and tab-to-complete make the interface quite quick despite the longer names for commands.
-The suggestions make learning new commands incredibly easy.
-However, it is also fully backwards compatible with console commands (bash or your shell of choice), with the exception of interactive commands (`top`, `vim`, `nano`, interpreters, etc).
+The suggestions and tab-to-complete are designed to make the interface quick despite the longer names for commands.
+The suggestions make learning new commands easy, and Resh is also backwards compatible with traditional commands (bash or your shell of choice), with the exception of interactive commands (`top`, `vim`, `nano`, interpreters, etc).

 Demo: https://www.youtube.com/watch?v=_DzvYvrkBXo&feature=youtu.be